StratusLab/documentation/source/admin-tutorial/04-config-params.rst

 and three IP/MAC address pairs are defined for virtual machines.

-**You must use the real values for the Front End IP addresses and for the range of addresses you will use for the virtual machines.**
+**You must use the real values for the Front End IP addresses and for the range of addresses you will use for the virtual machines.**  The mac addresses are arbitrary, but it is a good idea to have the last four fields match the IPv4 network address.

 More network parameters are described in the "one-network" section in the reference configuration file.